Generalization of conformal Hamada operators: Conclusions

 On the other hand, we can also mention applications to recent studies of conformal anomaly induced action, where these examples of generalized Paneitz and Hamada operators play significant roles \cite{Ferreira:2015lna,Ferreira:2017wqz,Ferreira:2018utt}.
 These actions succeed in trying to capture all important non-local quantum effects directly related to the conformal anomaly (and therefore neglecting other less important effects in the realm of all full quantum corrections \cite{Barvinsky:2023aae,Camargo:2022gcw,Asorey:2022ebz,Gusynin:1986kz}).
 In recent studies they were for example applied to study quantum gravitational perturbative corrections in cosmology \cite{CesareSilva:2020ihf}.
 As different from standard physical applications, the methods of conformal symmetry in Euclidean space are also quite powerful and they are already exploited in theoretical considerations in computer graphics (CG).

 Eventually, we can discuss the possible future applications of the found form of the Hamada operators in any dimensions $d$ of space(spacetime).
 Generally such scalar conformal operators with six derivatives constitute a basis for CFT algebras of primary scalar operators coupled to external geometry (so on non-trivial background spacetimes) hence they will give rise to new CFT's coupled to gravity.
 Such operators may have long ranging applications from studies of conformal anomalies (i.e. integrating various nonlocal terms like in \cite{Ferreira:2015lna,Ferreira:2017wqz,Ferreira:2018utt}), through applications of scalar fields in cosmology.
 There could be applications also for CFT's: like the description near fixed points (FP) of RG flows of theories with six-derivative scalars coupled to background geometry, so related to asymptotic safety program in gravity (where there is a conformal symmetry in the vicinity of FP).
+One could also think more phenomenologically of extended Higgs models, where the scalar fields come with higher derivatives and are conformally coupled to the background curved spacetime geometries.
+Therefore, these scalar operators are very important in theoretical high energy physics.
 Some obvious applications can be probably found in condensed matter physics, in the situations, where there are some fundamental scalars around like for example for an excitation of graphene curved sheets varying in time ($d=3$ case) \cite{Iorio:2010pv,Iorio:2012xg,Iorio:2013ifa}.

 All these present (and also hopefully expanded in future) motivations ensure us that the studies that we have undertaken in this paper about the generalization of the Hamada conformal operator are important both from the mathematical as well as physical points of view.